NetLogo/Bitmap-Extension/README.md

 ## Building

-Use the netlogo.jar.url environment variable to tell sbt which NetLogo.jar to compile against (defaults to NetLogo 5.3).
-For example:

-    sbt -Dnetlogo.jar.url=file:///path/to/NetLogo/target/NetLogo.jar package

-If compilation succeeds, `bitmap.jar` will be created.
+Just run `sbt package` or start an sbt session with `sbt`, then run `package` inside of that.
+If compilation succeeds, `bitmap.jar` will be created in the root of the repository.

 ## Using